8. Dynamic Linking¶

 its program header table will have an element of type

-This “segment” contains the .dynamic
+This “segment” contains the .dynamic section.

-A special symbol, _DYNAMIC
+A special symbol, _DYNAMIC,

 labels the section, which contains